Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 * Function indexLowTemp : This function returns the index of the lowest low temperature in the array.
 (These functions must all have the appropriate parameters.)

+## day 12
+Implement the min-max-sum algorithm given an array and its size as input.